xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
-4.2.25  Dec 9, 2015
+    -- enh(dkulp) Add a message box if the rgbeffects.xml contains a model with an invalid model type 4.2.25  Dec 9, 2015
     -- enh(gil)   Add Copy Model and Paste Model effects options to row heading right click menu.
     -- bug(dkulp) Fix crashes in lightning effect if not all the effect properties are specified